elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-1-2-manage-storage-capacity-in-a-vsphere-environment.md

 ### Configure Datastore Clusters

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf']);">vSphere Resource Management ESXi 5.0</a>&#8221;
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf']);">vSphere Resource Management ESXi 5.0</a>"

 > **Creating a Datastore Cluster**
 > A datastore cluster is a collection of datastores with shared resources and a shared management interface.
 Datastore clusters are to datastores what clusters are to hosts.
 When you create a datastore cluster, you can use vSphere Storage DRS to manage storage resources.
 >
-> When you add a datastore to a datastore cluster, the datastore&#8217;s resources become part of the datastore cluster&#8217;s resources.
+> When you add a datastore to a datastore cluster, the datastore's resources become part of the datastore cluster's resources.
 As with clusters of hosts, you use datastore clusters to aggregate storage resources, which enables you to support resource allocation policies at the datastore cluster level.
 >
 > The following resource management capabilities are also available per datastore cluster.
 >